Pylons/pyramid/docs/narr/contextfinding.rst

 hierarchical data store, using traversal can provide significant advantages over using URL-based dispatch.

-Since :mod:`pyramid` provides support for both approaches, you can use either exclusively or combine them as you see fit.
+Since :app:`Pyramid` provides support for both approaches, you can use either exclusively or combine them as you see fit.